Alban-Peyrat/Koha_Generate_4XX_for_local_files/README.md

 2. If the field has an ISSN (`$x`), it will search with Koha SRU for records
 3. If the field has an ISBN (`$y`), it will search with Koha SRU for records

-If a field matches a linked biblionumber, an ISSN or an ISBN, the script will store for this execution the matching record, to minimze requests to the SRU on known elements.
+If a request to the SRU succeeds, the script will store for this execution the matching record / failure to retrieve a record, to minimze requests to the SRU on known elements.